Dosage Form: tablet, film coated

 Medicines are sometimes prescribed for conditions that are not mentioned in patient information leaflets.
 Do not use Zolmitriptan for a condition for which it was not prescribed.
 Do not give Zolmitriptan to other people, even if they have the same symptoms as you.
 People may be harmed if they take medicines that have not been prescribed for them.

 This leaflet summarizes the most important information about Zolmitriptan.
 If you would like more information about Zolmitriptan, talk to your doctor.
 You can ask your doctor or pharmacist for information on Zolmitriptan that is written for healthcare professionals.
-You can also call 1-866-562-4597.

-What are the ingredients in Zolmitriptan?
+What are the Ingredients in Zolmitriptan tablets?

-Active ingredient: Zolmitriptan
+Active ingredient: Zolmitriptan, USP

-Store Zolmitriptan tablets at 20 to 25°C (68 to 77°F) [see USP Controlled Room Temperature] and away from children.
+Store Zolmitriptan tablets at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature] and away from children.
 Protect from light and moisture.
 Discard when expired.

 Zolmitriptan tablet, film coated